-GEP 100 Academic Planning Seminar (A).
-Provides an initial orientation to college life, learning skills, careers, and the information and ideas necessary to plan an overall academic program.
+GEP 100 Academic Planning Seminar (A). $200 Course fee required: Provides an initial orientation to college life, learning skills, careers, and the information and ideas necessary to plan an overall academic program.
 Includes oral communication opportunities.
-1 Cr.
-Every Semester.
 1 Cr.

 GEP 101 English for Non-native Speakers (A).
 For speakers of other languages whose command of English is limited.
 Involves intensive experience in spoken and written English and prepares students for either ENG 102 or ENG 112, depending on the recommendation of the instructor.
 3 Cr.